452 Fifth Avenue: Construction

 The New York City Planning Commission approved an eleven-story annex of the Republic National Bank Building on Fifth Avenue, south of the original structure, in 1974.
 Republic was obligated to design the annex to "harmonize" with that of the New York Public Library Main Branch, an official city landmark.
 By the late 1970s, the bank planned to erect a world headquarters tower on the site to consolidate operations at 15 buildings across New York City.
 Republic specified that six of its Fifth Avenue structures, including the Knox Building, had to remain on the site because some of the bank's operations in these buildings could not be halted.
 Furthermore, the bank did not want the tower to overshadow the design of the Knox Building.
 Republic hired several firms, including Kohn Pedersen Fox, in 1978 to create designs for a new tower on the site.

 The LPC designated the Knox Building as a city landmark in 1980.
 Despite not wanting to destroy the building, Republic originally opposed the designation, which prevented major changes to the design without the LPC's consent.
 The bank ultimately expressed its support for the landmark designation.
 By mid-1981, plans for Republic's tower had yet to be finalized.
-A mirror-image tower on the northeast corner of Fifth Avenue and 39th Street, which Republic had proposed on the site of a Woolworth store, had been disapproved the previous March.
+A mirror-image tower on the northeast corner of Fifth Avenue and 39th Street, which Republic had proposed on the site of a Woolworths store, had been disapproved the previous March.
 In September 1981, Attia Architects presented plans for a 27-story tower wrapping around the Knox Building.
 The tower was to cover 700000 ft2.
 The project was to be the largest development on Fifth Avenue south of 42nd Street since the Empire State Building, which had been completed five decades earlier.
 The Knox Building was added to the NRHP on June 3, 1982.
 Republic changed its plans in 1983, adding two stories without changing the overall roof height.

 Turner Construction was the general contractor in charge of the tower's construction, and various other consultants and architects were also hired for the project.
 The firm of Platt and Byard restored the Knox Building as part of the project.
 Some of the original design elements that had been removed in the 1960s were restored, including the ground-floor storefront windows; the glass entrance canopy on Fifth Avenue; and upper-story windows, which had been replaced with sliding windows.
 The Knox Building was completely reconstructed internally, and the Kress Building's facade was replaced as well.
 The Kress Building was renovated in segments because one of its tenants refused to leave until July 1984.
 Just west of the Knox Building, there was controversy over the bank's demolition of the Willkie Memorial Building, the former Freedom House headquarters at 20 West 40th Street.
 That structure's ornamentation was removed while the LPC was considering it for landmark status, and the building was ultimately demolished completely.